SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 In this lab, you learn about backup and recovery of Azure virtual machines.
 You learn to create a Recovery Service vault and a backup policy for Azure virtual machines.
 You learn about disaster recovery with Azure Site Recovery.

-## Interactive lab simulation

-There is an interactive lab simulation that you might find useful for this topic.
-The simulation lets you to click through a similar scenario at your own pace.
-There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
-An Azure subscription is not required.

-+ **[Backup virtual machines and on-premises files.](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%2016)**.
-Create a recovery services vault and implement an Azure virtual machine backup.
-Implement on-premises file and folder backup using the Microsoft Azure Recovery Services agent.
-On-premises backups are outside the scope of this lab but it might be helpful to view those steps.

 ## Lab objectives
 In this lab, you will complete the following tasks:
 + Task 1: Use a template to provision an infrastructure.